Criss Angel's Magic with the Stars

 Criss Angel's Magic with the Stars is an American television magic competition show that premiered on October 22, 2022 on The CW.
+It was canceled after one season.

 Format

 Each week two celebrities compete against each other after they are trained by Angel.
 There are three categories which are performed in front of a live audience and judged by Angel, Loni Love, and Lance Burton.

 Production

 On May 19, 2022, it was announced that The CW had ordered the series.
 On December 9, 2021, Eddie Griffin was announced as host of the show, with Criss Angel, Loni Love, and Lance Burton serving as judges.

 The series premiered on October 22, 2022.
+It was canceled by The CW after one season.